 Tackle climate change.
 Revitalize livelihoods.
 Regenerate land.
 Boost local food security.
 Plant a tree today for just $1.

-Your donations will contribute to an on-going effort to raise money for Pangoa's reforestation project.
+Your donations will contribute to an on-going effort to raise funds for Pangoa's reforestation project.

 What are the total goals of the reforestation project?